Testaustime/github-readme-testaustime/docs/APISpec.md

 All requests for a card are made to `/api/testaustime` and parameters are passed as query strings.

 ## Endpoints
-The API provides 17 routes:
+The API can take 17 different parameters:
 <details>
     <summary>Expand</summary>